 Rush Readers' Book Club: Will meet on Thursday, May 25th and Thursday, June 1st from 7-9:00 PM.
 This month’s selection will be A Northern Light by Jennifer Donnelly.
 “Set in the Adirondacks in 1906 against the backdrop of the murder that inspired the true story, An American Tragedy, Ms. Donnelly’s astonishing debut novel effortlessly weaves romance, history, and a murder mystery into something moving, real, and totally original.”
 Coffee and dessert will be served.
 Please register in advance.

-Family Finders: meets on Friday, January 27th at 2:00 PM.
-Looking for a new hobby?
-Join our genealogy sleuth, Cathy Frank, for ideas on how to get started.
+Family Finders: Meets on Friday, May 26th from 1-2:30 PM.
+Join our genealogy guru, Cathy Frank, for ideas on how to track down your ancestors.
 Coffee, tea, and a snack will be available; please call to register in advance.

 Aspiring Authors: We’ll meet on Wednesday, May 31st from 6:00-7:30 PM.
 Need motivation for your writing craft?
 Come join us!
 Please bring 5 pages, double-spaced, of your work (plus a few to share) for friendly feedback.
 Any genre is welcome.
 This group is very diverse and respect is of the utmost importance.
 Please register in advance.